TixBroadway Logo – Buy NYC Broadway Show Tickets

 Broadway vs. Off-Broadway vs. Off-Off-Broadway

 • Broadway Shows: Performed in theatres with 500 or more seats located in the Broadway Theatre District.
-These large-scale productions often feature high budgets, elaborate staging, and star performers, and they are eligible for the Tony Awards.
+These large-scale productions often feature high budgets, elaborate staging, star performers, and Tony Award eligibility.

 • Off-Broadway Shows: Staged in more intimate venues seating between 100 and 499 people.
 These productions are known for innovation and creativity.
 Many iconic hits like Rent and A Chorus Line started Off-Broadway before moving uptown.